 In the spring of each year the Executive Director submits a proposed budget to the budget committee.
-This committee comprises three members of the Board of Directors and an equal number of concerned citizens who are appointed by the Board.
-The budget committee reviews the budget as submitted and holds a public hearing for the purpose of discussing the budget with the various department directors and managers and to receive citizen comments.
+This committee comprises three members of the Board of Directors and an equal number of concerned citizens who are familiar with RVCOG's programs.
+The budget committee reviews the budget as submitted and holds a public meeting for the purpose of discussing the budget with the various department directors and to receive citizen comments.
 After making any changes that the members deem necessary, the budget committee approves the budget and recommends it to the Board of Directors.
 The Board of Directors adopts the budget and sets appropriations by resolution prior to July 1.